applandorg/applandorg.github.io/code-gallery/_posts/2020-11-02-querying-appmap-data.md

 excerpt_separator: <!--more-->
 ---

-The AppMap framework includes JavaScript code which creates data structures that extract and simplify AppMap data.
+This example shows how to import AppMap data into [neo4j](https://neo4j.com) where it can be queried using the neo4j query language.

 <!--more-->

-This example shows how to create a representation of the code flow in an AppMap, use it to create nodes in a graph database, and query the database to find classes that don't call methods in other classes.
+An example query finds classes that don't call any other methods in other classes.
+These classes are "leaves" of the AppMap call graph.

 <script id="asciicast-368789" src="https://asciinema.org/a/368789.js" async></script>